 Ingredients

-Potato: I have only used approx. 250g of raw potato (1 peeled potato).
+- Potato: I have only used approx. 250g of raw potato (1 peeled potato).

 I filled a whole Tupperware tub with this portion, which meant some went into my freezer too.
 So feel free to scale up or down as required, as they do freeze really well.

-How To Make Homemade Potato Scones
+How To Make Scottish Potato Scones

 Peel potato and cook in salted water until soft (enough that you can pass a knife through them), then mash (or rice) cooked potato until smooth.